wilsonliaows/docs/connectors/quickbase.md

 Thereafter, fill in the other fields you wish to update within that record.
 Only those fills that are populated will be updated.

-## Quickbase: Syncing to multiple Quickbase instances
+## Quickbase: Syncing to Multiple Quickbase Instances

 Visit [here](https://www.workato.com/integrations/quickbase) for information about our Quickbase pricing plans, customer stories, examples of recipes and to sign-up for our Quickbase webinar.

-### Connecting Multiple Quickase account
+### Connecting Multiple Quickbase Accounts
 If you have multiple Quickbase accounts, we can help integrate data between those accounts with Workato.

 To connect to a secondary Quickbase connection, simply choose it from the drop down of the list of applications.

-'### Q : I have a few Quickbase account syncing to the same destination application.
+### Q : I have a few Quickbase accounts syncing to the same destination application.
 What should be done?
 While a single recipe can only connect to one application connection, you may have different Quickbase account connections used in different recipes.
 Simply copy the recipe, and change the application connection.

 ### Quickbase Secondary